muhamadazmy/qbd/README.md

 Options:
   -n, --nbd <NBD>                path to nbd device to attach to -c, --cache <CACHE>            path to the cache file, usually should reside on SSD storage
-      --cache-size <CACHE_SIZE>  cache size has to be multiple of block-size [default: "10.0 GiB"] --block-size <BLOCK_SIZE>  block size used for both cache and storage [default: "1.0 MiB"] --store <STORE>            url to backend store as `file:///path/to/file?size=SIZE` accepts multiple stores, the total size of the disk is the total size of all stores provided
+      --cache-size <CACHE_SIZE>  cache size has to be multiple of page-size [default: "10.0 GiB"] --page-size <PAGE_SIZE>    page size used for both cache and storage [default: "1.0 MiB"] --store <STORE>            url to backend store as `file:///path/to/file?size=SIZE` accepts multiple stores, the total size of the disk is the total size of all stores provided
   -m, --metrics <METRICS>        listen address for metrics. metrics will be available at /metrics [default: 127.0.0.1:9000]
       --disable-metrics          disable metrics server